 Typical content marketing agencies will offer you standard “x content pieces per month” packages.
 However, they will hesitate to explain in plain language how their content marketing efforts directly contribute to engagement, leads, signups or sales.

 #4 – Lack of Systematic Distribution & Promotion Process

-Content marketing requires a systematic approach for distributing your valuable content.
+Content marketing requires a systematic approach for distributing your valuable content and building brand awareness.
 Simply blasting across social media channels and email mailing lists won’t do the trick.
 Instead, your promotion process will entail ranking organically via search engine optimisation, organic distribution to your network, syndicating content on platforms where your target audience resides, doing paid promotions, and manually building backlinks.
 This targeted approach is lacking in typical content marketing agencies.

 The results are no leads, conversions, and return on investment.
 So you’ll be looking for a content marketing agency for your FinTech organisation that says, “This is how you’ll grow if you hire us.”